 In addition, on 6th December 2010, the Brazilian insurance regulator, the Superintendencia de Seguros Privados (SUSEP), published two resolutions amending local reinsurance regulations.
 These regulations were not subjected to public consultation in advance and will dramatically restrict the ability of private reinsurers - especially foreign reinsurers - to do business in Brazil.
-Subsequently, on 25th March less than a week before the regulations came into force, the Brazilian Finance Minister Mantega signed a new Resolution 232 which would replace Resolution 224.
 The European Services Forum urge the negotiators to prevent any backtrack in the current situation for insurers and re-insurers.

-- 1. CNSP Resolution 225, effective from March 31st, 2011, amends Article 15 of CNSP Resolution no. 168, to now state that: "The insurance company shall contract with local reinsurers at least forty percent of each assignment of reinsurance in automatic or facultative treaties".
+- 1. CNSP Resolution 224, effective from March 31st, 2011, adds a new clause to Article 14 of CNSP Resolution no. 168, of 17th December, 2007, stating that: "Responsibilities assumed through insurance, reinsurance or retrocession in the country cannot be transferred to companies based offshore which are linked with or belong to the same financial conglomerate".
+In effect this will mean that insurers/reinsurers doing business in Brazil will not be able to make intercompany cessions abroad. - 2.
+CNSP Resolution 225, effective from March 31st, 2011, amends Article 15 of CNSP Resolution no. 168, to now state that: "The insurance company shall contract with local reinsurers at least forty percent of each assignment of reinsurance in automatic or facultative treaties".
 It will become mandatory for 40% of any cession to be placed locally with reinsurers in Brazil.
 This contrasts the current situation whereby local reinsurers only have "right of first refusal".
 In addition, Article 39 of CNSP Resolution no. 168, has been amended to the effect that where local reinsurers in Brazil have the largest proportional share of a risk, they may provide a claims control clause in the reinsurance contract.
-This rule applies to both treaty and facultative reinsurance contracts. - 2.
-CNSP Resolution 232, with effect from March 31st, adds a new clause to Article 14 of CNSP Resolution no. 168, of 17th December, 2007, which forbids local insurers and reinsurers from transferring more than twenty percent (20%) of the premium corresponding to each coverage to any company affiliated to, or belonging in, the same financial conglomerate headquartered abroad.
-This rule does not apply to guarantee, export credit, rural credit, internal credit and nuclear risk segments.
-Previously, CNSP Resolution 224 had forbidden all international placements made to companies in the same group.
-However, in contrast to Resolution 224 this Resolution has retrospective application, applying to existing policies at their renewal or as of
+This rule applies to both treaty and facultative reinsurance contracts.